leoadberg/Eldrow/README.md

 ## Code Quality

-The usual disclaimer: I wrote this code without ever planning on releasing it, so it's pretty rough around the edges.
+The usual disclaimer: I wrote this code without ever planning on releasing it, so it's pretty rough around the edges (lots of global state).
 Not to mention even more unreadable due to the hours I spent squeezing every last drop of performance out of it.